razvandegeratu/razvandegeratu/README.md

 - **Bitdefender Hackathon Participant** (2024)
   *Six-hour hackathon focusing on teamwork and coordination*

-- **Udemy Certificate for C Competence** (2024) *Comprehensive study of C programming, from basics to advanced concepts including multithreading*

 ## 📫 Connect With Me
 - Email: razvandegeratu02@gmail.com